-The key objective of the NIP is, within the framework of the NDICI - Global Europe Regulation, the EuroMed partnership and the Eastern Partnership, to contribute to achieving the Sustainable Development Goals (SDGs), creating sustainable jobs and infrastructures, and addressing some root causes of migration.
+The key objective of the NIP is, within the framework of the NDICI - Global Europe Regulation, the EuroMed partnership and the Eastern Partnership, to contribute to achieving the Sustainable Development Goals (SDGs), creating sustainable jobs and infrastructures, and addressing root causes of migration.

-To achieve this objective, vital capital investments must be made to rehabilitate, modernise or build essential infrastructures needed for safe and efficient transport of goods and people; enhance food security and resilience to shocks; safe production, transport and consumption of energy; effective environmental protection (in particular to ensure the quality of air, water and soil); sustainable waste management; climate change-related issues, and digital transformation of societies.
-In addition, capital is need for the provision of basic social services such as health and education; as well as economic growth through the support to private sector development, in particular micro, small, and medium size enterprises (MSMEs).
+To achieve this objective, vital capital investments must be made to rehabilitate, modernise or build essential infrastructures needed for safe and efficient transport of goods and people; enhance food security and resilience to shocks; safe production, transport and consumption of energy; effective environmental protection (in particular to ensure the quality of air, water and soil); sustainable waste management; climate change-related issues, digital transformation of societies especially with regard to access to digital tools, digital skills training and better business environment for SMEs and start-ups; as well as economic growth through the support to private sector development.
+In addition, capital is need for the provision of basic social services such as health and education; as well as economic growth through the support to private sector development.
+In addition, capital is need for the support to private sector development.
+In addition, capital is need for the support to private sector development.
+In addition, capital is need for the provision of basic social services such as health and education; as well as economic growth through the support to private sector development.
+In addition, capital is need for the provision of basic social services such as health and education; as well as economic growth through the support to private sector development.